 Open a new remote terminal session on the Rover:.

-Set the GPS functionality on by sending the message to
+Enable the GPS functionality by calling the service to

 Restart the board to apply changes.

 Check if the GPS module is configured properly by listing available topics.
 You should see the new topic